 2. Is your waxer qualified in Brazilian Waxing?

+Body waxing and pubic hair waxing are too different things.
 You're about to let someone loose on your genitalia, so make sure they're qualified to perform Brazilian waxing.

-A professional therapist won't be offended by your request.
+A professional therapist won't be offended if you ask.
 In fact, their credentials will most likely be proudly displayed on the wall.
+If not, I suggest you go elsewhere.

 3. Does your waxer have cheap days?

 It's fine to run specials and promotions to attract new clients, but businesses need to turn a profit or they go broke.
+If a salon offers half-price deals, cheap days or happy hours, it's not an instant red flag but ask a few questions.

 Make sure you know all this in advance.
 I've heard way too many horror stories from clients about discount salons and waxing studios.